kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *fraudulent practices*
 * *swindling customers*
 * *improper handling of financials*
-* *labour law violations*
+* *labor law violations*

 ## CONSISTENCY
 Working for an organization that maintains consistent standards of behavior across the organization.

 ### INCONSISTENT OR FAKE CULTURE
-> Organization is perceived as having inconsistent culture or one that is incompatible with officially espoused values and principles.
-The incongruence between the declared and the actual culture could lead to questions such as whether the leadership is just faking the culture or not fully committed to it.
-Cultural inconsistencies, on the other hand, usually happen when the culture was not established consciously, e.g. is a result of many acquisitions of entities with diverse cultures.
+> Employees perceive organization as having inconsistent culture or not espousing official values and principles.
+Incongruence between declared and actual culture could lead to questioning leadership’s commitment to creating the proclaimed culture.
+Cultural inconsistencies may occur when such culture was not established consciously, e.g. is the result of many acquisitions of entities with diverse cultures.

 __Exemplary statements reported by employees:__

-* *leadership behaviour inconsistent with values*
+* *leadership behavior inconsistent with values*
 * *you don't feel it is a one company*
 * *location determines culture you are exposed to*
 * *culture varies with locations*